Katie (pictured above) learned early to live with purpose and to seek all the help she could get.

 “I’m used to this now.
 I’ll eventually get it worked out.”

-But without a medical breakthrough, Katie expects that her ability to function on her own to last only into her late forties, though her life expectancy could be several decades longer.
+But without a medical breakthrough, Katie expects that her ability to function on her own to last only into her late 40s, though her life expectancy could be several decades longer.

 Since the age of 10, Katie has used a motorized wheelchair as her primary mode of transportation.
 She requires a personal care assistant for some everyday tasks like getting dressed, cooking, and reaching things that have fallen to the floor.